starwit/lj-projectbuilder/README.md

 cd deployment
 docker-compose up
 ```
-This is only recommanded for first testing and not for production use.
+This is only recommended for first testing and not for production use.

 ## Sponsors